leeway00/Asset-Pricing-via-ML/README.md

 - Cautious: The codes are now very congested with insufficient docstrings

 ## Methodology
 - This project is replication of **Gu, Kelly, and Xiu, "Empirical Asset Pricing via Machine Learning."
-Review of Financial Studies, 2020** using data from thr Korean stock market, both KOSPI and KOSDAQ.\
+Review of Financial Studies, 2020** using data from thr Korean stock market, both KOSPI and KOSDAQ.
-- I expanded neural net models suggested in the paper into models with deeper structure, but the factors I used here are not exactly same with the Gu, Kelly, and Xiu's paper\
+- I expanded neural net models suggested in the paper into models with deeper structure, but the factors I used here are not exactly same with the Gu, Kelly, and Xiu's paper.

 ## File explanation